-For the past few years, the Company's construction activities are sluggish during the first (1st) quarter.
-It peaks starting on the summer months, that is, during the second (2nd) to the third (3rd) quarter of the year.
+For the past few years, the Company's construction activities are sluggish during the first $(1^{st})$ quarter.
+It peaks starting on the summer months, that is, during the second $(2^{nd})$ to the third $(3^{rd})$ quarter of the year.
 There are instances, however, when the Company is still active in its construction projects during the last quarter of the year especially when the Developers accumulate their inventory in time for the influx of buyers in December.
-However, for the first quarter of the current year, the Company generated lower revenue since there are few subsisting contracts for the year 2016.
+However, for the first quarter of the current year, the Company generated higher revenue since there are enough subsisting contracts for the year 2018.